xelatihy/yocto-gl/docs/yocto_gl.md

 }
 ~~~

-Animation made of multiple keyframed values
+Animation made of multiple keyframed values.

 - Members:
-    - name:      Name
+    - name:      Name.
-    - path:      path (only used when writing files on disk with glTF)
+    - path:      Path  used when writing files on disk with glTF.
-    - animations:      Keyframed values
+    - animations:      Keyframed values.
     - targets:      Binds keyframe values to nodes.